Chapter 3 Thematic maps in R

 tm_shape(manchester_crime_lsoa) + #use tm_shape function to specify spatial object

-tm_bubbles("count", border.lwd=NA) + #use tm_bubbles to add the bubble visualisation, but set the 'border.lwd' parameter to NA, meaning no symbol borders are drawn
+tm_bubbles("count", lwd = NA) + #use tm_bubbles to add the bubble visualisation, but set the 'border.lwd' parameter to NA, meaning no symbol borders are drawn

-tm_borders(alpha=0.1) + #add the LSOA border outlines using tm_borders, but set their transparency using the alpha parameter (0 is totally transparent, 1 is not at all)
+tm_borders(col_alpha = 0.1) + #add the LSOA border outlines using tm_borders, but set their transparency using the cl_alpha parameter (0 is totally transparent, 1 is not at all)

 legend.title.size = 0.8,